arcticoder/casimir-nanopositioning-platform/README.md

 - **Quantum-Enhanced Casimir Forces**: Prototype implementations and modeling studies that explore polymer-inspired corrections and metamaterial models (see `src/physics` and `docs/` for provenance).
 Results are dataset- and model-dependent.
 - **Multi-Physics Digital Twin**: Reported synchronized digital representations in lab setups; latency and fidelity are conditional on hardware, configuration, and model calibration.
 - **Uncertainty Quantification**: Monte Carlo experiments are used for sensitivity and coverage assessment; reported sample sizes and UQ summaries are provided in `docs/UQ-notes.md` and should be reviewed for applicability.
+Reported sample counts are conditional on experiment design and are not universal recommendations.
 - **Control Architecture**: Multi-rate control architectures explored for research; these are prototypes and not certified production control systems.
 - **Bayesian State Estimation**: Implementations of EKF/UKF/EnKF/PF are provided for experimental comparison; algorithmic performance varies with model mismatch and tuning.
 - **Stability Analysis**: Lyapunov-style analyses are included as proofs-of-concept; operational stability guarantees require full-system integration and empirical validation.

 ## Reported Performance (examples)

-- **Resolution**: Prototype demonstrations report ~0.05 nm in controlled setups; results depend on environmental control and calibration.
+- **Resolution (reported)**: Prototype demonstrations report ~0.05 nm in controlled setups; reported figures are conditional on experimental configuration, calibration, and measurement methods.
 - **Angular Stability**: Lab experiments report sub-µrad performance under specific fixtures.
 - **Thermal Drift**: Observed thermal drift metrics are conditional on thermal management and materials.
 - **Digital Twin Sync**: Achieved low-latency sync in testbeds; actual latency depends on hardware and network.